Since 2006, I have worked on a range of research projects and policy documents relating to historic designed landscapes and urban green spaces.

 Since 2015 I have been engaged as the Historical Consultant on ‘The Common Story’ project.
 Funded by HLF, this is part of a wider Tooting Common Heritage Project, which aims to ‘explore, restore, conserve and enhance the cultural and natural heritage of Tooting Common’.

-In 2014 I was commissioned to produce a new and substantial piece of research for Historic England (formerly English Heritage) titled Understanding the Significance of Past Public Park Funding and Management and Heritage Protection Issues for Emerging Funding Models.
-The resulting report will examine and contextualise the history of public park funding and park management between 1820 and 2012.
+In 2014 I was commissioned to produce a new and substantial piece of research for Historic England (formerly English Heritage) titled History of Public Park Funding and Management (1820 – 2010).
+The resulting report examines and contextualises the history of public park funding and park management between 1820 and 2012.
 Using case studies and evidence it demonstrates how various funding and management models shaped the significance of these historic designed landscapes and their environments to inform the current debate on public park funding models and future heritage protection.

 Between 2011 and 2013, I was the principal researcher and author of the National Review of Research Priorities for Designed Landscapes.
 This substantial review and the resulting report was commissioned by English Heritage and hosted by Park Roots CiC, Birkenhead Park, Wirral.
 The projects aims and objectives can be read here.
 The project brought together a range of consultees from Natural England, Green Space Scotland, GreenSpace, Historic Scotland, Heritage Lottery Fund, local authorities, CiCs, universities, and trusts.
 The final report was used to inform the new National Heritage Protection Plan (NHPP) and is published by English Heritage.